ForestFarbrorn/ForestFarbrorn/README.md

 ## Intro README 📷🐈
-I'm Oskar, an IoT Dev student
+I'm Oskar, IoT Dev student
 <!--
 **ForestFarbrorn/ForestFarbrorn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.